• Skip to primary navigation

 • Feel free to top this bread with ingredients like fresh berries, chopped nuts or raisins.

-• You could add in some chopped nuts or raisins to the bread recipe.
+• You could add in some chopped nuts or raisins to the bread recipe for even more texture.

 • Feel free to add a bit of nutmeg or allspice to give this banana bread even more flavour.